observIQ/bindplane-agent/config/google_cloud_exporter/rabbitmq/README.md

 Environment=RABBITMQ_PASSWORD=otel
 ```

-After restarting the collector, the configuration will attempt to use the configured username and password.
+After restarting the agent, the configuration will attempt to use the configured username and password.

 ```bash
 sudo systemctl restart observiq-otel-collector